Angel Island mouse

 The Angel Island mouse (Peromyscus guardia), or La Guarda deermouse, is a species of rodent in the family Cricetidae.
+It is a species of the genus Peromyscus, a closely related group of New World mice often called "deermice".

 Distribution

 It is endemic to Mexico, where it is historically known only from the island of Ángel de la Guarda and nearby islets in the northwestern Gulf of California, Baja California.

 The species is believed to be extirpated from the three smaller islands, and may be extinct on Ángel de la Guarda, as well.
 The species is threatened by predation by feral cats, and by competition from introduced rodents.